Joljol-Yahya/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all 16 letters to lowercases
+Prints all the possible combinationsof digits